kubhekawandile/AWS-Simulearn-Control-Mapping/README.md

 - **Compliance frameworks and security controls**

 > **Note:** The original SimuLearn labs did not include compliance mapping.
-> I independently added **control mapping (ISO 27001, NIST, etc.)** to demonstrate how technical work connects to governance and risk management.
+> I independently added **control mapping ISO 27001:2022** to demonstrate how technical work connects to governance and risk management.

 ---